AmokSolderer/APC/DOC/PinMameSound_3_7.md

     else if (Command == 42){                          // sound command 0x2a - background sound - sound series
       SoundSeries[1] = 0;                             // reset the multiball start sound
-      if (SoundSeries[0] < 29)                        // BG sound has 29 tunes
+      if (SoundSeries[0] < 29)                        // BG sound has 29 pitches
-        SoundSeries[0]++;                             // every call of this sound proceeds with the next tune char FileName[13] = "0_2a_000.snd";             // generate base filename FileName[7] = 48 + (SoundSeries[0] % 10);       // change the 7th character of filename according to current tune
+        SoundSeries[0]++;                             // every call of this sound proceeds with the next pitch char FileName[13] = "0_2a_000.snd";             // generate base filename FileName[7] = 48 + (SoundSeries[0] % 10);       // change the 7th character of filename according to current pitch
       FileName[6] = 48 + (SoundSeries[0] % 100) / 10; // the same with the 6th character
       for (byte i=0; i<12; i++) {                     // store the name of this sound
         USB_RepeatSound[i] = FileName[i];}
       QueueNextSound(USB_RepeatSound);                // select this sound to be repeated PlaySound(51, (char*) FileName);}               // play the sound

-One difference is that this sound series is not a looping one which means the tune counter is not reset to one, but stays at the highest value until it is reset by the stop sound command 0x2c.
-Furthermore this command resets the tune of the 0x2d sound series (SoundSeries[1] = 0;).
+One difference is that this sound series is not a looping one which means the pitch counter is not reset to one, but stays at the highest value until it is reset by the stop sound command 0x2c.
+Furthermore this command resets the pitch of the 0x2d sound series (SoundSeries[1] = 0;).
 However, the major difference is that 0x2a is the background sound which can be interrupted by other sounds, but will continue afterwards.
 In the APC SW the Aftersound pointer can be used for this.
 This pointer can be set to a routine which is called automatically when a sound has run out.
-That's why the name of the current tune is always stored in the USB_RepeatSound variable.
+That's why the name of the current pitch is always stored in the USB_RepeatSound variable.
 Then QueueNextSound is called which takes the filename USB_RepeatSound points to as an argument.
 It sets the AfterSound pointer to a routine which will play the filename stored in USB_RepeatSound when the current sound file is running out.
 This ensures that whenever the background sound is being interrupted by another sound, it is immediately being restarted as soon as this sound has run out.
 Setting AfterSound = 0 will disable this mechanism.

 ### Defining the basic special commands